Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Thinly slice the onion and massage them with your hands for 2-3 minutes with one teaspoon of kosher salt.
-Toss them in the bowl with the chicken pieces and black pepper.
+Step 2: Thinly slice the onions and massage them with your hands for 2-3 minutes with one teaspoon of kosher salt.
+Add them to the chicken alongside black pepper.
+Cover and marinate for at least 30 minutes.

-Step 5: Once heated, rest the skewers onto the edges of the grill, 4-5 inches from the flame.
+Step 4: Once heated, rest the loaded skewers onto the edges of the grill, 4-5 inches from the flame.

-Step 6: Sear the chicken skewers for 7 minutes until the color changes and begins to blister.
-Flip the chicken and cook for another 5 minutes.
+Step 5: Grill the chicken for 7 minutes until the color changes.
+Flip the skewers and cook for another 5-6 minutes.

-Step 8: Lower the heat, but maintain an overall grill temperature of 350℉ (176℃).
-Brush the chicken skewers with the saffron butter mixture.
+Step 7: Lower the heat, but maintain a grill temperature of 350℉ (176℃).
+Brush the chicken with the saffron butter mixture and continue grilling for 10 minutes, rotating the skewers so they brown on all sides.

 Expert Tips